DEFINING THE ROLE OF THE AMERICAN ASSOCIATION OF STATE CLIMATOLOGISTS RECOGNIZED STATE CLIMATE OFFICE IN THE NATIONAL CLIMATE SERVICES PARTNERSHIP

 Enhanced visibility through promotion of service capabilities by other partners.
 Recognition and identification of ARSCOs as the primary resource and source of expertise for state service.

 VI.
 BECOMING AN ARSCO - THE PROCESS

 To become an ARSCO, a state agency must secure a Memorandum of Agreement (MOA) with the National Climatic Data Center.
-The MOA shall be between the NCDC and the host institution.
-The Director of NCDC shall sign on behalf of the government and a senior management official must sign for the state.
+The MOA shall be between the NCEI and the host institution.
+The Director of NCEI shall sign on behalf of the government and a senior management official must sign for the state.
 (See appendix A for a sample MOA.)
 The MOA may be established once the AASC has officially recognized a state agency as an ARSCO (see below).
 For the AASC to officially recognize a state agency as an ARSCO, three basic documents must be submitted to the AASC President: